golkondaranjeet/golkondaranjeet/README.md

 - 👋 Hi, I’m @golkondaranjeet
-- 👀 I’m interested in cybersecurity, cloud and motorcycling
+- 👀 I’m interested in cybersecurity, cloud computing and motorcycling
 - 🌱 I’m currently learning terraform, cybersecurity, bash, linux, python and all the good stuff
 - 💞️ I’m looking to collaborate on open source projects on cybersecurity
 - 📫 How to reach me ....